-Based on knowledge collected through years of interaction between metrology institutes and the industry and with the above objectives in mind, 8 themes have been identified as
+Based on knowledge collected through years of interaction between metrology institutes and the industry and with the above objectives in mind, 8 themes have been identified as bearing particular metrological relevance to smart grids.
+They are summarised in the following sub-chapters.

-4.2 Revenue metering
+4.1 Revenue metering

 Metering for billing purposes has always been crucial for fair trade and customer confidence.
 For many decades, conventional electricity meters have been based on the very reliable Ferraris concept, derived from a purely electro-mechanical transducer relating the metered electrical energy to counting the number of revolutions of a disc.
 Electronic meters use current sensors based on Rogowski coils, shunt resistors, Hall-effect magnetic sensors or current transformers.
-As a result they have no moving mechanical elements, but can rather be seen as an electronic board with sensors, a micro-processor and an interface port.
+As a result they have no moving mechanical elements, but can rather be seen as an electronic board with sensors, a microprocessor and an interface port.

 Smart meters are electronic meters offering the possibility of recording detailed consumption and two-way communication between the meter and the measurement infrastructure, either by wireless link (mobile networks, radio) or physical link (Ethernet, fiber optic, power line carrier - PLC).
-They operate in conjunction with a gateway or a data concentrator on the other side of a two-way communication scheme.
-While a smart meter has to fulfil metrological requirements, it is confronted, along with the gateway and data concentrator, with various degrees of IT security requirements, which are subject to non-harmonised national legislation.
+They operate in conjunction with a gateway or a data concentrator on the other side of a two-way communication scheme and represent a network of IoT devices.
+In turn, this requires a high level of IT security to prevent malevolent coordinated intrusions from destabilising the grid control.
+This is subject to non-harmonised national legislation and, in many instances, remains underestimated.